Bibhash123/Zindi-Weekendz/README.md

 # Zindi-Weekendz

-This repository contains the solution to the competiton **Zindi Weekendz: Laduma Analytics Football League Winners Prediction Challenge**
+This repository contains the solution to the competiton **Zindi Weekendz: Laduma Analytics Football League Winners Prediction Challenge** <br>
 This is the link to the competition page: [click here](https://zindi.africa/competitions/zindi-weekendz-laduma-analytics-football-league-winners-prediction-challenge)

 ### Solution Outline